iiiiii1wepfj/fastapi-tortoise-orm-url-shortener/README.md

 # todo
  * add country to the click stats
- * add the click stats to the frontend
  * make option to register/login for some options like edit my links, delete my links and more
  * make a better frontend